mozilla-frontend-infra/firefox-health-dashboard/README.md

 ```
 git clone https://github.com/<YOUR_ACCOUNT>/firefox-health-dashboard.git
 cd firefox-health-dashboard
-yarn install// This will install all dependencies
+yarn install // This will install all dependencies
 yarn start
 ```